Install Dash Enterprise on a Bare Metal Server - Airgapped

 <img>

-1. On your bootstrap node, press Ctrl+C to disconnect from the Admin Console.
+1. Press Ctrl+C to disconnect from the Admin Console.

 You can now access the Admin Console using its sub-domain: https://admin-&lt;your-dash-enterprise-server&gt;.